 October 11, 2019 - by Jason Lisk

-The Dolphins are going to play a big role in who wins survivor pools in 2019 (Photo by Matthew Pearce/Icon Sportswire)
+The Dolphins are likely to be a frequent underdog again in 2020...
+(Photo by Matthew Pearce/Icon Sportswire)

 The Miami Dolphins will have a big impact on survivor pool strategy throughout the 2019 season.
 Because of the standard rule that entries can select each team only once during the season, but can select against teams as many times as they want, Miami will frequently show up as an opponent of one of the top survivor picks each week.

 Miami is off to the worst start, by point differential, of any team since at least 1940:

 To put all that into some perspective, the team that finished with the worst record in the NFL and earned the No. 1 overall draft pick over the last decade has averaged 3.9 losses by 20 or more points all season.